 The performance of Executive Committee members, including Executive Directors, is continually evaluated as part of the Group's performance evaluation cycle.

 Further information on the annual performance evaluation can be found on page 96 of the 2019 Annual Report.

 Our policy states that the Chairman should be remunerated on a competitive basis and at a level which reflects his or her contribution to the Group, as assessed by the board.
 The Remuneration Committee determines the terms of service, including remuneration.
 The Chairman has no part in the setting of his or her fees and is not present at any discussion with the Committee regarding remuneration.

 The Chairman receives a fixed annual fee and does not receive any additional fee or allowance for either committee membership or chairmanship, or for travel.
-More details about the Chairman’s remuneration may be found in the 2018 Annual Report section entitled Remuneration Report: Remuneration policy extracts.
+More details about the Chairman’s remuneration may be found in the 2019 Annual Report section entitled Remuneration Report/Implementation Report.

 Fees paid to Non-Executive Directors reflect their respective duties and responsibilities and the time required to be spent by them so as to make a meaningful and effective contribution to our business.

 Non-Executive Directors' fees and other terms are set by the board upon the recommendation of the Chairman’s Committee.
 Non-Executive Directors receive a fixed annual fee.
 This comprises a base fee, committee membership or committee chairmanship fees, as applicable, and allowances for attending meetings which involve medium or long-distance air travel.

 The fees payable to Non-Executive Directors are subject to review by the board on the recommendation of the Chairman's Committee.